 Congrats on your interview!
-Here are some of the most common interview questions and how to answer them effectively.
-Keep reading for our advice on how to ace your interview!
+Here are the most common interview questions and how to answer them.
+Find the best advice on how to ace your interview here!

 Preparing for an upcoming internship interview?
 Congratulations!
 The internship interview process is your opportunity to sell yourself as the perfect candidate for the role.
 The interview is also your chance to ask relevant questions about the internship program – so don’t forget to do this too!
 With that in mind, here are some generic internship interview questions you should be prepared to answer:

 The reason interviewers ask this question is to get a sense of who you are as a person and how your personality would fit in with the company's culture.
 Some interviewers may also use this question as a way to see how well you can articulate your thoughts and experiences.
 You'll want to avoid just repeating off items listed in your resume – try to showcase things about yourself that an interviewer wouldn't be able to see just by looking at your resume.

 The key to this questions is to not ramble – most candidates end up going on a long tangent about their upbringing or educational history.
 This is not the time for that – you want to focus on giving a short, but interesting introduction about yourself and why you're here

 If you were applying to a company like DoorDash, here's a great example: